Architecture Agnostic Federated Learning for Neural Networks: FedHeNN Methodology

 To measure the distance, we use a distance metric proposed specifically for neural network representations called Centered Kernel Alignment(CKA)~\cite{cka}.
 CKA was originally proposed to compare the representations obtained from different neural networks to determine equivalence relationships between hidden layers of neural networks.
-CKA takes into input the activation(representation) matrices and outputs a similarity score between 1 (identical representations) and 0 (not similar at all).
+CKA takes into input the activation (representation) matrices and outputs a similarity score between 1 (identical representations) and 0 (not similar at all).
 Some of the useful properties of CKA include invariance to invertible linear transformation, orthogonal transformation and isotropic scaling.
-CKA is also robust to training with different random initializations.
-Because of all these properties and the reason that CKA is able to learn similarities between layers of different widths, it extends itself naturally for use as a distance metric in our method.